-Upset stomach is one of the most problematic anxiety symptoms.
-It comes at inopportune moments, and it has a tendency to make you feel sick in a way that is incredibly distracting, and many even be worrisome.
+Those who deal with upset stomach from anxiety will likely tell you this is one of their most impairing symptoms.
+It comes at inopportune moments, it is uncomfortable, and it has a tendency to make you feel sick in a way that is incredibly distracting and impair your day-to-day activities.

 Anxiety and Focusing on Stomach Discomfort